WallarooLabs/wally/book/pony/api-basics-stateful.md

 ```

 Here we define our primitive and pass in three type arguments.
 The first is
-the input type that we will be performing our computation on.
-The second is
-the output type of the computation (which would be `None` if all this
+the input type that we will be performing our state computation on.
+The second is the output type of the state computation (which would be `None` if all this
 did was update state).
 The third is the state type.

 Then we must define an apply method, just as we did with the `Computation`